TITLE 7 HEALTH

 (1) one of the parents of the applicant for registration; or

-(2) the legal guardian of the applicant for registration.
+(2) the legal guardian or court ordered custodian of the applicant for registration.

 B. Facts to be established for a delayed registration of birth.
 The minimum facts which must be established by documentary evidence shall be the following: